mezzolite/react-crud-frontend/README.md

 </p>
 </details>

+6. Pass as props to the appropriate component.

 7. Add logic to addAdoptableDog function that pessimistically renders the new adoptable dog to the adoptable dog list.